babafun/BlueberryProject/README.md

-# Blueberry Project
+# Blueberry Project Sandbox

-Welcome to the Blueberry Project!
-This project is part of the QE Hackathon and aims to provide an innovative gaming experience using cutting-edge technology.
+Welcome to the Blueberry Project Sandbox!
+Feel free to mess around here.
+It's okay if you make a mistake, because the main stuff is on another branch.

 ## Project Overview